jangelcode/jangelcode/honorsthesis/ReadMe.md

 File Name: ESA.ipynb

 Description: This folder contains the source code used for the multiple linear regression model.
-The code includes advanced econometric techniques, such as addressing potential sources of model bias, applying hetero-robust standard errors, and performing statistical inference.
+The code includes advanced econometric techniques, such as extensive statistical inference, plotting data to check the Gauss Markov assumptions, and running OLS regression.

 ### 3. PowerPoint Presentation